TestShiftProject/testshiftproject.github.io/vacancies.md

 - A detailed transcript of university grades
 - Proof of English proficiency

 Send your complete application package to Andy Zaidman (a.e.zaidman@tudelft.nl).
-On December 24th, 2019 there were still open PhD positions available... so apply soon!

 ## Looking for more information?

 Please contact Andy Zaidman (a.e.zaidman@tudelft.nl).
-→ you can also have a look at my research at https://azaidman.github.io
+→ you can also have a look at my research at [https://azaidman.github.io](https://azaidman.github.io)

-If you want to know more about TestShift & the Software Engineering Research Group from the PhD Student side you can contact Carolin Brandt (c.e.brandt@tudelft.nl) 😊
+If you want to know more about the TestShift project & the Software Engineering Research Group from the PhD Student side you can contact Carolin Brandt (c.e.brandt@tudelft.nl) 😊

 ## About the research environment